ika-rwth-aachen/EviLOG/README.md

   - 100 test samples
 - **Real-world input data** that was recorded with a *Velodyne VLP32C* lidar sensor (300 point clouds)

 We are very interested in the impact of our provided dataset.
-Please [fill out this form](https://forms.gle/PYYL9Q8ZHKW4X5ZQ8) to get access.
-After submitting the form, you will receive a mail from Google Drive and will be able to download the dataset within 1 hour.
-Unfortunately, sharing with specific persons requires a Google account.
+Please [fill out this form](https://www.unicaragil.de/en/evilog) to receive a download link that is valid for 24 hours via email.

 _**Note**: Download size is approximately 3.5 GB, uncompressed size is approximately 4.3 GB._